 Rakuten Eagles 's Kenta Maeda playing catch

-pitcher Kenta Maeda, who joined Rakuten Eagles Golden Eagles, opened his voluntary training session to the public in Okinawa Prefecture on the 10th.
-He warmed up by catch and sprinting.
-The experienced right-hander, who returned to Japanese baseball after an 11-year absence, spoke of his feelings, saying, "I'm excited to be playing for a new team and in Japan for the first time in a while.
-I'm approaching this voluntary training session with a fresher feeling than usual, so I'm practicing with great excitement."
+Kenta Maeda pitcher joined Rakuten Eagles, held an open practice session in Okinawa Prefecture on the 10th.
+He adjusted his training with activities such as catch practice and sprints.
+The experienced right-hander, who is returning to Japanese baseball after 11 years, said, "I'm excited to be playing for a new team and in Japan again after so long, and I'm approaching this practice with a fresher feeling than usual, so I'm practicing with great anticipation."

 On the 9th, former Lotte player Sawamura, who was also a member of the 1988 generation, announced his retirement.
 "I received a call from Sawamura.
 He told me he was quitting and retiring," he said, revealing that he received the news directly over the phone.
 "Anyway, I told him thank you for your hard work, and that I'd try a little harder," he said, revealing the exchange.